felipecosta09/aws-modernization-with-cloud-one-network-security/content/_index.md

 ## Learning Objectives
 - Learn how to gain centralized visibility and control, and to meet compliance requirements
-- Insert cloud network security where you need it without requiring complex cloudformation, network re-architecture, or re-IPing
+- Proactively defend against network threats with intrusion prevention and firewall
-- Learn how to inspect ingress and egress traffic with a single deployment
+- Protect against vulnerabilities with virtual patching
-- Implement network layer virtual patching
+- Easily bake security into your cloud environment

 --------